 So, to be a lending hand if you have a strong-willed child, here are 5 tips for peacefully parenting your strong-willed child:

-For our daughter, we found that giving her choices was highly effective.
+We found that giving our daughter choices was highly effective.
 We often tell her to do something, and she throws a fit because she doesn’t want to do it.
 Or, we start making dinner, and she begins to freak out, disapproving of what we will feed her.
 Or, when we put her to bed, she gets upset with the kind of stuffed animal we give her to sleep with.

 So, in these cases, we give her only two choices, and she has to pick one.
 When she starts getting upset, we will say: